-For ESGP, TDHCA requires subrecipients to evaluate and reduce lead-based paint hazards for conversion, renovation, or rehabilitation projects funded with ESGP funds, and tracks work in these efforts as required by Chapter 58 of the Environmental Protection Act.
-During the annual contract implementation training, the Department will provide ESGP subrecipients with information related to lead-based paint regulations and the Department's requirements related to such.
-The Department will require ESGP funded subrecipients to determine if a housing unit was built prior to 1978, for households seeking ESGP funded rent or rent deposit assistance whose household has a family member(s) 6 year of age or younger.
-If the housing unit is built prior to 1978, the ESGP subrecipient will notify the household of the hazards of lead-based paint.
+For ESG, TDHCA requires subrecipients to evaluate and reduce lead-based paint hazards as part of its habitability review.
+During the annual contract implementation training, the Department will provide ESG subrecipients with information related to lead-based paint regulations and the Department's requirements related to such.
+The Department will require ESG funded subrecipients to determine if a housing unit was built prior to 1978, for households seeking ESG funded rent or rent deposit assistance whose household has a family member(s) 6 year of age or younger.
+If the housing unit is built prior to 1978, the ESG subrecipient will notify the household of the hazards of lead-based paint.

-ESGP subrecipients utilizing ESGP funds for renovation, rehabilitation or conversion must comply with the Lead Based Paint Poisoning and Prevention Act and the Residential Lead-Based Paint Hazard Reduction Act of 1992.
-Through renovation, rehabilitation or conversion, ESGP increases access to shelter without lead-based paint hazards.
-TDHCA evaluates and reduces lead-based hazards for conversion, renovation, or rehabilitation projects funded with ESGP funds and tracks work in these efforts in the ESGP Program as required by Chapter 58 of the Environmental Protection Act.
+ESG subrecipients utilizing ESG funds for renovation, rehabilitation or conversion must comply with the Lead Based Paint Poisoning and Prevention Act and the Residential Lead-Based Paint Hazard Reduction Act of 1992.
+Through renovation, rehabilitation or conversion, ESG increases access to shelter without lead-based paint hazards.
+TDHCA evaluates and reduces lead-based hazards for conversion, renovation, leasing or rehabilitation projects funded with ESG funds and tracks work in these efforts in the ESG Program as required by Chapter 58 of the Environmental Protection Act.